Data Mapper Architecture

 private float $price;

-public function calculateDiscountedPrice(float $discountPercent): float {
+public function applyDiscount(float $percent): void {

-return $this->price * (1 - $discountPercent / 100);
+$this->price = $this->price * (1 - $percent / 100);

 }